 - the gold at the Rompas and Rajapalot projects is predominately 1.78 Ga in age; - although the main gold mineralizing events at both locations appear very different, a similar driving force is inferred.
 That is, the hydrothermal systems are driven by shallowly-emplaced regional granitoids; - the precipitation mechanisms for gold however, varies across the project areas from uraninite-related processes (complex interplay of reactions involving bisulphide complexes through oxidation by radioactivity and release of radiogenic lead from uraninite) to reaction of hydrothermal fluids with existing iron-rich silicate and oxide rocks (e.g. Palokas).
-Processes involving more "standard" wall-rock redox and acidic fluids to produce white mica and sulphide should also be considered, along with classic skarns:

-- the possibility of gold carried by "early, high-T" gold chloro complexes should not be discounted as a mechanism for the biotite-magnetite gold occurrences; - a strong gravity gradient across North Rompas is interpreted to represent the edge of a shallow granite.
+Processes involving more "standard" wall-rock redox and acidic fluids to produce white mica and sulphide should also be considered, along with classic skarns; - the possibility of gold carried by "early, high-T" gold chloro complexes should not be discounted as a mechanism for the biotite-magnetite gold occurrences; - a strong gravity gradient across North Rompas is interpreted to represent the edge of a shallow granite.
 The occurrence of gold along the Rompas trend appears to become higher temperature and more widely distributed with silicates towards the north (requires further work); and - the gold-cobalt bearing Palokas Fe-Mg rocks and the disseminated K-Fe sulphidic rocks interpreted as stratigraphically lying above the Rompas mafic rocks.
 Stratigraphically above this position are a series of aluminous clastic metasediments, quartzites, graphitic and bituminous schists and magnesian mafic rocks.

 During the period July to October 2017 Dr. Laurent Ailleres of PGN Geoscience, an expert in the building of 3D structural-geophysical models, and Dr. Nick Oliver of HCOV Global, a renowned Proterozoic structural and hydrothermal specialist were involved with Mawson in the creation of a new structural-lithochemical model for exploration in the Rajapalot area.
 The integrated diamond drilling, BOT, surface sampling and geophysical data has helped to produce an updated interpretation of the Rajapalot gold mineralization.
-Multiple new targets, in addition to validation of Mawson's existing targeting approach, have resulted in determining the targets for the current drill program.
+Multiple new targets, in addition to validation of Mawson's existing targeting approach, resulted in determining the targets for the winter 2018 drill program.
+Follow-up structural logging of drill core by Jackson van den Hove of PGN Geoscience has allowed the development of the first full structural sections and block diagrams indicating the structural-stratigraphic relationships of the gold-cobalt mineralization to the enclosing strata.